TGAC/brassica/README.md

 ### R packages

-This application relies on a set of tools and packages being installed on the server, so respective element of the application can call them, spawning new system processes.
+This application relies on a set of tools and packages being installed on the server, so respective elements of the application can call them, spawning new system processes.

 After installation you will need to setup your R environment.
 Run the "R" executable in your shell and issue the following commands from R prompt (you may do that either